ericsorenson/everforest.novaextension/README.md

 # Everforest for Nova

-> A green based color scheme designed to be warm and soft in order to protect developers' eyes.

 **Everforest** brings the popular warm, forest-inspired color scheme to Nova.
 Originally created for Vim, this theme provides a comfortable coding experience with carefully crafted colors that reduce eye strain during long coding sessions.

 ## Theme Variants